hmrc/service-manager/README.md

 - For current run status type `sm -s`
 - Start service using binaries: `sm --start SERVICE_NAME`
 - Start a specific version using binaries: `sm --start SERVICE_NAME -r 1.2.3`
+- Open service log file: `sm --logs SERVICE_NAME` (stderr.txt can be found in the same directory)

 ## Adding a new application